Become A Certified SHT End-2-Ender

 - If you hiked the entire SHT before it was completed from border to border in 2017, you are still eligible to apply.
 This program is based on the honor system.

-- To receive an exclusive End-2-Ender certificate and magnet, you must be an active SHTA member or donor at the $35/year level or higher at the time of application OR have volunteered with SHTA within the last two years.
-Join/renew or donate today to become eligible, contact us to check on the status of your membership, or head to the Volunteer Page to learn how you can help out on the Trail.
+- To receive an exclusive End-2-Ender certificate and magnet, you must be an active SHTA member or donor at the $45/year level or higher at the time of application OR have volunteered with SHTA within the last two years.
+Join/renew or donate today to become eligible.

 How do I apply?